erdogant/erdogant.github.io/cv/index.md

 ## Research

 My interest are especially in the statistics behind machine learning, and customizing models to let it work in real-world applications.
-My focus is mainly on causality models, cyber security, and unsupervised methods.
+My focus areas are especially on causality models, Cyber Security, Unsupervised methods.

 ## Press